• USD

 Need Advice?

-We’ve summarized the most essential travel information you’ll need when planning a visit to South Africa — one of the world’s most diverse countries and Africa’s top travel destination.
+South Africa is a country with breathtaking scenery, pristine coastlines, vibrant cities, unique wildlife, and so much more.
+Here’s the essential travel information for planning a visit to South Africa—one of the world’s most diverse countries and a top African destination.

 Getting to South Africa

 Most international travelers arrive via O. R. Tambo International Airport in Johannesburg or Cape Town International Airport.
-Johannesburg, the country’s main hub, is typically the start and end point for safari tours.
-Cape Town serves as the gateway to the Western Cape’s key destinations, including the Winelands, the West Coast, and the Garden Route.
+Johannesburg, the country’s main air hub, is typically the start and end point for safari tours.
+Cape Town is the gateway to the Western Cape’s highlights, including the Winelands, West Coast, and Garden Route.

 Weather & Best Time to Visit

-• Cape Region: Mediterranean climate — hot, dry summers (Nov–Mar), and cool, rainy winters (May–Aug).
-Best for beach holidays: Dec–Feb.
+• Cape Region: Mediterranean climate—hot, dry summers (Nov–Mar) and cool, rainy winters (May–Aug).
+Best for beaches: Dec–Feb.

-• Kruger & Safari Areas: Subtropical — summer rains (Oct–Mar), cool, dry winters (May–Sep).
+• Kruger & Safari Areas: Subtropical—summer rains (Oct–Mar) and cool, dry winters (May–Sep).
 Best for wildlife: May–Sep.

 Visa Information

 Visas are not issued at South African ports of entry; airline officials must verify them before allowing passengers to board.
 If you arrive without a required visa, immigration officials can deny entry and arrange return travel.
-Official South African Visa Information
+Official South Africa Visa Information and Application Process.

 Medical Considerations

-Generally speaking, most travelers to South Africa are only required to be up to date on their routine vaccinations (MMR, DTP, varicella, and polio).
-Anti-malarial medication is necessary for those enjoying safaris in the Greater Kruger National Park and the northern low-lying wilderness areas of KwaZulu-Natal, such as Hluhluwe-iMfolozi, Phinda, and the St. Lucia Wetlands.
-The rest of the country does not carry a malaria risk.
-Be sure to pack your prescription and allergy medication, and consult your physician.
+Most travelers to South Africa need only be up to date on routine vaccinations (MMR, DTP, varicella, and polio).
+Anti-malarial medication is required for safaris in the Greater Kruger National Park and the low-lying areas of KwaZulu-Natal, such as Hluhluwe-iMfolozi, Phinda, and St. Lucia Wetlands.
+The rest of the country carries no malaria risk.
+Pack prescription and allergy medication, and consult your physician.

 Safety

-We pride ourselves on the fact that none of our guests have ever been involved in a serious crime or dangerous situation while traveling in our care.
-Our professional guides will always ensure your safety and inform you if a potentially unsafe situation arises while on a safari or tour.
-Their vigilance might not be evident at all times, but rest assured that you will be well taken care of by us.
+None of our guests have ever been involved in a serious crime or dangerous situation while traveling with us.
+Our professional guides ensure your safety and will inform you if a potentially unsafe situation arises during your safari or tour.
+Their vigilance may not always be obvious, but you can rest assured that you are well taken care of.

 Traveling Around

-When enjoying a guided tour of South Africa with African Sky Safaris & Tours, transport is in a private, comfortable, closed, air-conditioned vehicle.
-This applies to the Western Cape (when visiting Cape Town, the Winelands, the West Coast, and the Garden Route) and to any overland safaris that include accommodation in standard rest camps rather than private safari lodges.
+On guided tours with African Sky Safaris & Tours, transport is in a private, comfortable, closed, air-conditioned vehicle.
+This applies to the Western Cape (Cape Town, the Winelands, the West Coast, and the Garden Route) and to any overland safaris that include accommodation in standard rest camps rather than private safari lodges.

 At private game reserves, game drives are conducted in purpose-fitted open 4x4 vehicles designed to enhance your safari experience.
-Most regional flights are commercial services on reputable airlines (we regularly use FlySafair and SA Airlink).
-We occasionally use light aircraft charter flights for more exclusive safaris or lodges in far-flung destinations.
-Alternative transportation options include luxury and scenic journeys on the Blue Train or Rovos Rail.
+Most regional flights are on reputable commercial airlines such as FlySafair and SA Airlink, with occasional light aircraft charters for remote lodges.
+Other transport options include luxury rail journeys on the Blue Train or Rovos Rail.

 Top Destinations in South Africa